-We observe that the number of unique hash keys is very small, and the search space can be reduced drastically with almost no degradation in kNN classification accuracy.
-In addition, the hash keys can be stored as binary vectors to enable fast binary matching to find the appropriate bucket, and parallel matching of the hash keys at multiple levels minimizes the computational overhead.
-The testing posteriors with different hash keys can be processed interdependently in parallel streams that can lead to higher speed up in exemplar based frameworks.
+We observe that the number of buckets is very small, and the search space can be reduced drastically (by a factor of \sim 319 using 2 bits quantization) with small degradation in kNN classification accuracy.
+At 2 bits quantization level, the ratio of posteriors with a similar hash key is 94.2%.
+The hash keys can be stored as binary vectors to enable fast binary matching to find the appropriate bucket, and parallel matching of the hash keys at multiple levels minimizes the computational overhead.
+In addition, the testing posteriors with different hash keys can be processed independently in parallel streams that can lead to higher speed up in exemplar based frameworks.

 3.4.
-Fast kNN for Phonological Linguistic Parsing
+Fast kNN for Automatic Prosodic Event Detection

-The information of linguistic events at supra segmental level is encoded in phonological attributes, thus classification of highlevel linguistic events (such as stress or syllables) is feasible exploiting the structure of high probability phonological posteriors [15].
-This task is also referred to as linguistic parsing.
-In this section, we study emphasis detection based on nearest neighbor search using phonological posteriors along with Jaccard similarity measure.
+The information of linguistic and prosodic events at suprasegmental level is encoded in phonological attributes, thus classification of higher-level events (such as lexical stress or prosodic accent) is feasible exploiting the structure of high probability phonological posteriors [14].
+In this section, we study emphasis detection based on nearest neighbor search using phonological posteriors; Jaccard similarity [25] is used to find the nearest neighbor.

-Figure 2: Structured sparsity of phonological posteriors depicted for two pronunciation of the phoneme "R" in un-emphasized and emphasized words.
+Figure 2: Distinct structured sparsity of phonological posteriors depicted for two pronunciation of the phoneme "I" in unemphasized and emphasized words.

 This method relies on the hypothesis that phonological posteriors encode information about the emphasized or unemphasized speech utterances in the support of their high probability components.
 The support can be identified using quantization at different levels.
-Figure 2 illustrates an example of binary structures underlying un-emphasized and emphasized realizations of phoneme "R".
+Figure 2 illustrates an example of binary structures underlying un-emphasized and emphasized realizations of phoneme "I".
 The difference in the binary patterns is evident.
-To visualize this property in a larger scale, we plot the t-distributed stochastic neighbor embedding (tSNE) [26] of arbitrary selection of 900 frames of phonological representations corresponding to phoneme "R" with and without emphasis in Figure 3.
+To visualize this property in a larger scale, we plot the t-distributed stochastic neighbor embedding (tSNE) [26] of arbitrary selection of 1000 frames of phonological posteriors with and without emphasis in Figure 3.

-This empirical observation suggests that the binary structures of phonological posteriors are indicative of their emphatic nature, thus they can be regarded as representatives of emphatic and non-emphatic variability of phonological posteriors.
+This empirical observation suggests that the binary structures of phonological posteriors are indicative of their emphasized nature, thus they can be regarded as representatives of emphasis and un-emphasis variability of phonological posteriors.
 Accordingly, the binary structures are used as the hash keys to split the space into buckets of neighboring exemplars.
-The nearest neighbor rule is then used for emphasis detection (c.f.
-[15] for details of the implementation).
+The nearest neighbor rule is then used for emphasis detection on a frame basis; the frame-level decisions are pulled within the known boundaries to make a supra-segmental decision based on majority counting.
 The results are listed in Table 2.

 Table 2: Emphasis detection using phonological posterior hashing on SIWIS database.